p1chiu/p1chiu/README.md

 ### Hi there 👋

+New graduated from Toronto Metropolitan University where I studied Computer Science with a concentration in Software Engineering.
+Take a look at my website for more background on my side projects

+### 🔭 I’m currently working on ...

+- Web application projects to make processes in everyday life easier - right now I'm building a **Scheduling** system
+- Tools to help developers become more efficient in SCRUM workflows

 <!--
 **p1chiu/p1chiu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.